pdgilbert/eg_stm_hal/README.md

 I am trying to have a common code base of examples that run on different boards.
 (This may be wishful thinking.)
 I have still not decided the best way to organize this for Cargo.
 Workspaces do not seem to be intended for this.
-My current setup is to have common files src/, examples/, ..., at the top level.
+My current setup is to have common files `src/`, `examples/`, ..., at the top level.
-Then, under boards/*/,  use soft links to the common files.
+Then in the `boards/` directories use soft links to the common files.
-That leaves only memory.x and and build files target/ and Cargo.lock in the boards/*/ directories.
+That leaves only `memory.x` and and build files `target/` and `Cargo.lock` in the `boards/` directories.

 You can get this package from Github with
 ```
 git clone https://github.com/pdgilbert/eg_stm_hal.git
 ```
-The package is mostly examples in directory examples/, but the build fails unless there are targets so there needs to be something in src/.
+The package is mostly examples in directory `examples/`, but the build fails unless there are targets so there needs to be something in `src/`.
-That could be main.rs or lib.rs, which are defaults, or could be something else but then that needs to be specified in Cargo.toml.
+That could be `main.rs` or `lib.rs`, which are defaults, or could be something else but then that needs to be specified in Cargo.toml.
-This package has a src/lib.rs file with a small utility function used in several examples.
+This package has a `src/lib.rs` file with a small utility function used in several examples.

 It is unlikely that you would ever want to call functions in this package from another package, so I do not expect to ever set it up as a crate for importing.

-## Summaey of Examples
+## Summary of Examples

 These examples are derived after working through many other examples, in particular the examples in [stm32f1xx-hal.](https://github.com/stm32-rs/stm32f1xx-hal)